-SYSTEM commands allow the user to read the part number of the load modules and turn RS232 control ON and OFF.
-Commands are also available for storing and retrieving load setups saved in the memory of the load.
+SYSTEM commands allow the user to read the model number of the load and turn RS232 remote control ON and OFF.
+Commands are also available for storing and retrieving load set-ups saved in the memory of the load.
 The load has 150 separate memory locations.
 This is comprised of 15 memory BANKS with each bank having 10 STATES.